Horizon blue: After the Great War

 Horizon blue rapidly became the symbol of the poilu of World War I. After the conflict, it symbolized the ex-military men and intransigent nationalism of the horizon blue Chamber composed, in 1919, of conservatives eager to "make Germany pay."

 French metropolitan troops adopted khaki cloth, called "American khaki", by vote of the High Council of War on 6 November 1921.
 The council having in the meantime decided to expend the enormous existing stocks of horizon blue cloth, clothing remained variegated during the interwar period.
 Certain rear-echelon troops were still equipped with uniforms of horizon blue cloth during the Battle of France.

 In the twenty-first century, the expression "horizon blue" is found, in fashion and literature, with its descriptive character, from before the Great War, to designate outfits of blue-grey cloth, or eye colour.

+After the founding of the Coëtquidan Officer Candidate School on 1 February 2021, horizon blue full dress uniforms were chosen for its students to honor the service of reserve officers who served in World War I.